UsabilityEngineering/ShowSpotter/phase3/README.md

 ## Protocol Overview

 ### Task 1
-*Now, I want you to imagine that you are looking for a new show that was recommended by your friends.
-Walk me through how you would find the new show on this website and let me know when you have found your preferred show.*
+*Now, I want you to imagine that you have two kids and are looking for an animated show that will make your kids laugh.
+The services you are subscribed to are Netflix and Amazon Video.*

 *On a scale from 1-5, where 1 is “Very Difficult” and 5 is “Very Easy” how  would you rate being able to use this website design to accomplish this task?
 Why?*